-As a guideline, the expected normal statistical fluctuation of the benefits liability is +/- seven and a half per cent (7.5%).
+As a guideline, the expected normal statistical fluctuation of the benefits liability is +/-7.5%.
 If the annual fluctuation in the benefits liability exceeds this range then it is likely that an adverse event has occurred.
 In such an instance, an investigation is required to identify the cause of the adverse experience.
 If a cause is identified and meets the aforementioned conditions, then the costs of that event will be charged to this reserve.

-iv.
-Surplus in Funding
+(d) Surplus in Funding